Jewish Babylonian Aramaic: Classification and type

-The language was closely related to other Eastern Aramaic dialects such as Mandaic.
-Its original pronunciation is uncertain, and has to be reconstructed with the help of these kindred dialects and of the reading tradition of the Yemenite Jews, and where available those of the Iraqi, Syrian and Egyptian Jews.
+The language was closely related to Eastern Aramaic varieties such as Mandaic.
+Its original pronunciation is uncertain and has to be reconstructed with the help of these kindred dialects and the reading tradition of the Yemenite Jews, and where available those of the Iraqi, Syrian and Egyptian Jews.
 The value of the Yemenite reading tradition has been challenged by Matthew Morgenstern.
-(The vocalized Aramaic texts with which Jews are familiar, from the Bible and the prayer book, are of limited usefulness for this purpose, as they are in different dialects.)
+Vocalized Aramaic texts with which Jews are familiar, from the Tanakh and the siddurim, are of limited usefulness for this purpose, as they are in different dialects.